 New York City Rehabs

 There are many outpatient addiction providers, 90-day inpatient rehabs, and emergency services for addiction-related issues in NYC.
 Except for the emergency services, none of these programs offer adequate medical care for opioid dependence.
 The vast majority of rehabs only address the addiction (psychological aspect) but not the dependence (medical issue).
 The lack of comprehensive medical care often leads to high relapse rates and more potential for overdose.
-The physical withdrawal is the most challenging stage to get through, so rehabs that don’t offer medical care are likely to have low success rates.
+Physical withdrawal is the most challenging stage to get through, so rehabs that don’t offer medical care are likely to have low success rates.

 Alternatively, some programs provide Medical Assisted Treatment.
 Certified doctors prescribe opioid replacement drugs, like Suboxone, intending to taper patients off eventually.
 This and other similar buprenorphine-based medications are synthetic opioids that come with many of the same side effects and withdrawal symptoms as abused opioids.
 One of the primary differences with Suboxone is that the withdrawal syndrome is often harsher and lasts longer than with painkillers or heroin.
 As a result, the detox becomes even more difficult, even with proper medical detox support.

-Rapid Detox Center and Medical Opioid Detox in New York
+Medical Detoxification in New York City

 The quadruple board-certified medical director is able to fully detox patients in a short amount of time without any pre-determined standards.
 In other words, every patient receives their own individual treatment plan based on their medical history, physical and mental conditions.
 Lastly, post-detox, staff transfer patients to our exclusively renowned recovery center, Domus Retreat.
 Clients spend a few days under the care of supportive staff with access to individual psychotherapy and holistic services to support the body and mind during the transition to living an opioid-free life.